karmi/retire/README.markdown

-By default, _Tire_ wraps the results collection in a enumerable `Results::Collection` class, and result items in a `Results::Item` class, which looks like a child of `Hash` and `Openstruct`, for smooth iterating and displaying the results.
+By default, _Tire_ wraps the results collection in a enumerable `Results::Collection` class, and result items in a `Results::Item` class, which looks like a child of `Hash` and `Openstruct`, for smooth iterating over and displaying the results.

 You may wrap the result items in your own class by setting the `Tire.configuration.wrapper` property.
 Your class must take a `Hash` of attributes on initialization.

-If that seems like a great idea to you, there's a big chance you already have such class, and one would bet it's an `ActiveRecord` or `ActiveModel` class, containing model of your Rails application.
+If that seems like a great idea to you, there's a big chance you already have such class.

+One would bet it's an `ActiveRecord` or `ActiveModel` class, containing model of your Rails application.

 Fortunately, _Tire_ makes blending _ElasticSearch_ features into your models trivially possible.